bduggan/raku-webservice-nominatim/README.md

 DESCRIPTION
 ===========

-This is an interface to OpenStreetMap's Nominatim API, [https://nominatim.org](https://nominatim.org).
+This is an interface to OpenStreetMap's Nominatim Geocoding API, [https://nominatim.org](https://nominatim.org).

 ATTRIBUTES
 ==========